 The treatment options available to patients with IRD are limited.
 However, numerous clinical trials are currenting investigating possible agents that target specific genes.
 Genetic testing plays an important role in accurately identifying specific mutations, enabling patients with an IRD to participate in clinical trials.
-In addition, with genetic counseling, patients and families can discuss the impact of the diagnosis and provide a clear understanding of how the results will affect their immediate and future care.
+In addition, genetic counseling enables patients and families to discuss the impact of the diagnosis and provides a clear understanding of how the results will affect their immediate and future care.

-Most IRDs are characterized by progressive vision loss, which can have a substantial effect on quality of life.
+The progressive vision loss that accompanies most IRDs can have a substantial impact on patient and caregivers' quality of life.
 A multidisciplinary approach can educate patients and provide a clear understanding of what to expect after the diagnosis of IRD.
 In addition, encouraging low-vision rehabilitation and support groups may be beneficial to patients.
-Studies have shown that positive coping improves quality of life.
+Coping strategies are a key factor in adapting to the challenges that accompany living with an IRD.

 Learn more about inherited retinal diseases.